echedev/theseus-navigator/README.md

 );
 ```
 The styling of the `BottomNavigationBar` widget is supported by using optional `parameters` argument of the `BottomNavigationBuilder`.

+You can use `DrawerNavigationBuilder` and `TabsNavigationBuilder` the same way.

 #### Upward Navigation